 For acne: Topical and oral medications may help reduce and prevent breakouts.

 For insulin resistance and androgen excess: Some medications, like Metformin, that are used to treat type 2 diabetes can also be used to treat PCOS.
-They can help improve ovulation rates, decrease androgens and improve insulin sensitivity.
+They can help improve ovulation rates, decrease androgens levels and improve insulin sensitivity.

 For infertility: Women with PCOS may have trouble getting pregnant, but Dr. Darché said women shouldn’t be discouraged.
 “The good news is that women with PCOS typically have excellent ovarian reserves and a great response to fertility medications and treatments to help with ovulation and pregnancy,” she said.